LizNewLight23/LizNewLight23/README.md

 - 👋 Hi, I’m @LizNewLight23
-- 👀 I’m interested in ... cloud architect
+- 👀 I’m interested in ...systems engineer
 - 🌱 I’m currently learning ... azure
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...